distortedfusion/blade-components/docs/10-components/accordion.md

 ## Exclusive

-Enforce that only a single item is expanded at a time by supplying the `exclusive` attribute on the `x-accordion` component.
+Enforce that only a single item is expanded at a time by adding the `exclusive` attribute to `x-accordion`.

 ```blade-component-code
 <x-accordion exclusive>